Every morning I have the same conversation with my 4 year old. It goes like this:

 Here we go:

 Dry Ingredients: Whole wheat flour, all purpose flour, baking powder, baking soda, salt, sugar.
 And can I just say that I’m not one of those people who likes whole wheat in everything?
 I know you people are out there because you comment on every recipe we post that involves flour asking for whole wheat instructions.
-So trust me- these taste REALLY good, and you honestly can’t even tell there’s whole wheat flour in there!
-I even keep meaning to experiment by increasing the wheat ratio.
+So trust me- these taste REALLY good.

 Watch for bubbles to form around the pancake.
 You can usually tell when a pancake is done because if nudge it with your spatula it holds its shape pretty well around the edges- as opposed to mushing all over.